 Can I apply to a dual degree program through the Deferred Enrollment Program?

 No. Once matriculated in the MBA program (whether through Deferred Enrollment or the traditional application process), you may apply for a dual degree program during your first year.
 Students who are in their deferral period may also apply for a dual degree when they are preparing to matriculate to Columbia Business School.
-Please note that some programs such as the three year JD/MBA or the MD/MBA will not be available through this process.
+Please note that some programs such as the MD/MBA will not be available through this process.

 Is an interview required for the Deferred Enrollment Program application?

 Yes.
-Interviews are by invitation only and will be conducted by a member of the admissions committee.
-There will be on campus and virtual interview options.
+Interviews are by invitation only and will be conducted by a member of the admissions committee or a current Columbia Business School student.
+Interviews are conducted virtually.

 If I’m not admitted to the Deferred Enrollment Program, can I re-apply?

 Yes.
 While some candidates are successful through Deferred Enrollment, others will become stronger candidates with time.
 Many of our students do not gain admission on their first attempt, but are successful in a subsequent application and thrive at the Business School.
 Applicants who are not offered admission via the Deferred Enrollment Program, are NOT considered "re-applicants" if they decide to submit a future application.

 If admitted to the Deferred Enrollment Program, will I need to submit a deposit?

 If admitted to the Deferred Enrollment Program, how long can I defer my admission?

 You are welcome to defer for a minimum of two and up to a maximum of five years and you have the option to matriculate in our August-entry or January-entry program.
 You must give your intent to matriculate by the notification deadlines.